 List collaborators on the project.
 Collaborators do not need to create an account in the Portal.

-- Suggested reviewers (minimum of five) and reviewer exclusions (if applicable)
+- Suggested reviewers (minimum of three experts from each primary research field) and reviewer exclusions (if applicable)

-List any reviewers team members suggest be contacted to review the proposal at the full application stage.
-Teams are encouraged to suggest a diverse cross-section of potential reviewers with appropriate expertise (Canadian and international, established and early career, women and those from other underrepresented groups, from academic and non-academic institutions) to review and comment on the proposal.
+Suggest reviewers to be contacted to review the proposal at the full application stage.
+Teams are encouraged to suggest a diverse cross-section of potential reviewers with appropriate expertise (Canadian and international, established and Early Career Researchers (ECR), members of underrepresented groups, from academic and non-academic institutions) to review and comment on the proposal.
 These individuals must not be in a conflict of interest with any member of the team as defined by the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations.

-The team can also suggest individuals who should not be asked to review the proposal.
+The team can also suggest individuals who should not be considered to review the proposal.

 Review your NOI to ensure that it is complete.